How Do We Project?

 In practicing personal accountability and feeling my feelings, I've realized that as a child I made a CHOICE to interpret the way that I was treated to mean that I was being punished because I was bad, ugly, stupid and unlovable.
 It was the best my infant mind could do with the facts at hand.
 Had I been an adult when those things happened I would have had the maturity and discernment to see that my caregivers were speaking and acting out of their own wounds and their response to me had nothing to do with me.
 I made the best choice of interpretation I had at the time with the limited amount of maturity I had at the time.

 This is true for all of us.
-As children we were psychic sponges, soaking up everything around us as “reality.”
-We didn’t know anything different of the world other than what the people around us taught us, either directly or indirectly.
-We formed beliefs about ourselves based on the ways our caregivers responded to us, no matter how dysfunctional they were.
+As children we are like psychic sponges, soaking up everything around us as “reality.”
+We didn’t know anything different of the world other than what the people around us reflected to us, either directly or indirectly.
+We held beliefs about ourselves based on the ways our caregivers responded to us, no matter how dysfunctional they were.

 The important thing is to see that CHOICE is the place of power.
 I chose to see it that way then.
 I can NOW choose to see the truth and unwind the story of being an unlovable victim.
-Now YOU have the power to see it differently.
-This is where you take back your power by taking personal accountability for any feelings that get triggered for you now and then taking responsibility for your choice of accepting the negative feedback you may have received as a child, which created your present-day reactions.
-This releases you from the trap of victimhood.
+Now YOU have the power to see it differently also.
+You can take back your power by taking personal accountability for any feelings that get triggered for you now.
+When we take responsibility for our choice of believing negative feedback we may have received as a child, this releases us from the trap of victimhood.

 As we accept personal accountability for our feelings, at some point we all come to a place where we love ourselves enough to see the truth of this.
 Once you “get” this and see you are not a victim, you still have to care about yourself enough to do the work it takes to keep reminding yourself of this truth and to keep affirming the reality of your equality with all other human beings.
 Personal accountability takes courage, practice and patience, but you WILL unwind the psychological pain.
 The self-reminding of our loveliness is needed because sometimes it takes awhile to release the years of negative conditioning.